spur23/covid-data-client/README.md

 ## About

-React app for data display of US covid-19 data
+React app to display of US covid-19 data